|Introduction by Janet Meads, 2007|

 So, in about 1886, it was decided that ground on the left of

 With the growth of the town in the early 1900s, it became necessary for the Parish Council to purchase another piece of land for burials.
-This was done in about 1913 and a new cemetery provided at the far end of
+This was done, and by May 1912 a new cemetery had been provided at the far end of

 Click below on the surname letter of the person or family you are seeking.